Skip to main content

 Analysis

-In the case of the Eastern Caribbean Supreme Court, made up of the Caribbean countries of Anguilla, Antigua and Barbuda, Dominica, Grenada, the British Virgin Islands, Montserrat, Saint Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines, the percentage of women ministers in the court corresponds to 63.6%.
+For the Caribbean countries of Anguilla, Antigua and Barbuda, Dominica, Grenada, the British Virgin Islands, Montserrat, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines, the indicator considers the percentage of female judges in the Eastern Caribbean Supreme Court.